 Temporomandibular Joint (TMJ) disorders can cause chronic pain, jaw discomfort, and difficulty performing everyday tasks like eating and speaking.
-If left untreated, TMJ issues can significantly impact a person’s quality of life.
-Fortunately, your Marietta dental office is here to offer a non-invasive, effective solution for managing TMJ-related symptoms: oral appliance therapy.
-Understanding how these devices work and their benefits can help you make an informed decision about your treatment.
+If left untreated, TMJ issues can significantly impact your quality of life.
+Fortunately, our Marietta dental office — proudly serving East Cobb County — offers non-invasive, effective TMJ treatment with oral appliance therapy.

 What is TMJ Disorder?